This

 Configuration.
 Select the relevant configuration object to align with this application.
 You cannot edit fields that are populated by the configuration object.
 Required.

 The region field is populated by the configuration object you aligned with this application.
-The region value must match the value in the Skylar One Region field in ServiceNow.
 If you need to update this value, you will need to define the region variable in the configuration object that is aligned with this application, or align a different configuration object that has the correct region value.

 - read_timeout.
 Specify the maximum amount of time in seconds the application should wait for a response before timing out.
 The default is 20 seconds.